 God needs some space for a miracle.
-Usually those miracles are performed on those who didn’t give anything to deserve what they were given.
-Those are the ones, who didn’t helped themselves yet God found them.
+Usually, those miracles are performed on those who didn’t give anything to deserve what they were given.
+Those are the ones, who didn’t help themselves yet God found them.
 Those are the living definitions of what is called “favor”.

 #4.
 When I was your age I was…

-I wished then I could get one of her class mates to ask how good my mum was during school.
+I wished then I could get one of her classmates to ask how good my mom was during school.
 I couldn’t get any.
-She wouldn’t show me any of her class mates.
+She wouldn’t show me any of her classmates.